 - Franchising has a proven higher rate of success than businesses.

 - You are more likely to secure financing for a franchise.

 - It is less expensive than starting your own similar business.

-- You can avail big-scale advertising, totally free of cost.
+- You can avail of big-scale advertising, totally free of cost.